 In the second semester, students partake in a guided program which affords them the opportunity to work on projects related to CITS’ international workshops and interdisciplinary research endeavors here at UGA.
 If students prefer, they may also conduct independent security-related research with the assistance of CITS staff and associated faculty.

 The SLP offers a variety of opportunities designed to facilitate the professionalization of students interested in the security field.
 Participants have gone on to positions in the US government, the UN, the International Atomic Energy Agency, high-technology manufacturers, consulting firms, and prestigious academic institutions.

 This program is NOT limited to students from any particular academic background.
-Students of all disciplines are encouraged to apply.
+Students of all disciplines and year levels are encouraged to apply.

 Each semester of the Richard B. Russell Security Leadership Program confers three (3) hours of academic credit.

 To apply to the Russell Security Leadership Program, you will need: